Mental health and well-being support

 - diarise when they are and are not available so other staff know when to communicate.
 It can be easy to forget staff working hours when they are not next to you.
 Ensuring that staff communicate with each other around when they are available can help to ensure that feelings of being "constantly on" or available are reduced

 Remember, no one size fits all.
 Some staff will value regular and constant check-ins, while others will feel that they are not being trusted to do their work.
 Talk to your staff and understand what will work best for both them and you.

 Take time to talk to your staff about scheduling of 1:1s, check-ins, team meetings, work priorities and expectations.
 In addition, let staff know how and when to contact you and/or access support.

 These types of conversations can often happen by osmosis in the office.
 Therefore it is important to schedule time for these discussions to enable clarity and direction for staff.
 This helps to reduce feelings of uncertainty and stress for staff.

 When working at home, it can be difficult to visualise the impact being made, so recognising and showing appreciation of work is important.

 Just saying thank you can boost morale and help staff feel a sense of purpose with the work being completed.

 Ask staff how they are

-When asking staff how they are, it is important to recognise that the standard response will often be ‘yes, I’m fine’ so give consideration to different ways of asking this question.
-For example, ‘What’s on your mind’ or ‘How are you feeling out of 10’ (people can often find it easier to give a numerical value to something).
-Most importantly when asking how staff are, make sure you listen to the responses given.
+When asking staff how they are, it is important to recognise that the standard response will often be "yes, I’m fine", so give consideration to different ways of asking this question.
+For example, try asking "What’s on your mind" or "How are you feeling out of 10?" (people can often find it easier to give something a numerical value).
+Most importantly, when asking how staff are, make sure you listen to the responses given.